FYS230 Electrical Engineering

 MATH111, MATH112, MATH113, FYS101, FYS102 and FYS103.

 There will be two midterm tests of two hours each.
+The first one is on direct current, DC, and will be held about week 40.
+The other one is on alternating current, AC, and will be held abot week 46.
 You must pass both tests to take part in the laboratory part of the course.
+If you cannot participate in the tests, you must present a medical certificat.
+There will be no continuation tests for the two midterm tests.
 You have to participate in a safety demonstration and must in writing accept the safety instructions for the laboratory part before you can participate in the laboratory part.
 Alle laboratory exercises shall be performed and must, including reports, be approved before you can take the final exam.

 Special requirements in Science